Gul077/Undead-Slayer/README.md

-This is the Whitebox for the Zombie Slayer - VR Game Project
+This is Undead Slayer Game.